Christian McDaniel

-Christian 'Chris' McDaniel (born July 19, 1977, in Covington, Kentucky) is an American politician and a Republican member of the Kentucky Senate representing District 23 since January 8, 2013.
+Christian Edward McDaniel (born July 19, 1977) is an American politician and a Republican member of the Kentucky Senate, representing District 23 since January 2013.

 He was the running mate of Republican gubernatorial candidate James Comer in the 2015 gubernatorial election.

 Education

 McDaniel earned his BS from The Citadel, The Military College of South Carolina, and his MBA from Northern Kentucky University.
 McDaniel graduated from Covington Latin School.